jomielenriquez/mvc-bootstrap-training/README.md

 - [x] :hammer_and_wrench: I. Installing SSMS and SSMS Express
 - [x] :minidisc: II.
 Creating new datase using SQL Sever Management Studio
 - [x] :arrows_clockwise: III.
 Connecting your web application to your database.
+- [x] :computer: IV.
+Displaying data from database to web application

 ## :hammer_and_wrench: I. Installing SSMS and SSMS Express
 - [ ] You must first install SSMS (SQL Server Management Studio) in order to start managing databases.